-- 7.1 All medical documentation must be listed in the application or otherwise listed in writing (e.g. sent with a cover letter) when sent to Lifetime Care. - 7.2 In the case of X-rays, Computerised Tomography (CT or CAT scans), Magnetic Resonance Imaging (MRI) or other radiological or similar investigations, unless specifically requested by the panel, parties should send only the resulting report. - 7.3 If an injured person holds their original films or scans, these can be taken to a clinical examination. - 7.4 Lifetime Care will advise of any other arrangements for the viewing of such scans by an Assessment Panel or Review Panel, that does not involve clinical examination of the injured person. - 7.5 Irrespective of whether they have been provided to the other party, an Assessment Panel or Review Panel may take into consideration any such radiological scans or similar investigations and their accompanying reports that are present at a clinical examination. - 7.6 All matters pertaining to a dispute about eligibility, including clinical assessment, are conducted in private and are not open to the public.
+- 7.1 All medical documentation must be listed in the application or otherwise listed in writing (e.g. sent with a cover letter) when sent to Lifetime Care. - 7.2 In the case of X-rays, Computerised Tomography (CT or CAT scans), Magnetic Resonance Imaging or other radiological or similar investigations, parties should not submit original films, scans or investigations, and should send only the resulting report. - 7.3 If an injured person holds their original films or scans, these can be taken to a clinical examination.
+Any other arrangements for the viewing of such scans by an Assessment Panel or Review Panel, that does not involve clinical examination of the injured person, must be by prior advice to the parties to the dispute. - 7.4 Irrespective of whether they have been provided to the other party, an Assessment Panel or Review Panel may take into consideration any such radiological scans or similar investigations and their accompanying reports that are present at a clinical examination. - 7.5 All matters pertaining to a dispute about eligibility, including clinical assessment, are conducted in private and are not open to the public.
 Any part of an Assessment Panel or Review Panel's assessment process and certificate is not open to, or available to, the public.